Finity-Alpha/OpenVoiceChat/docs/getting-started/quickstart.md

 # Quickstart

-Talk to a apple sales agent.
+Talk to an apple sales agent.

 ```py
 import os